evgenyneu/watch-kit-app-demo/README.md

-# WatchKit demo app
+# Creating an Apple Watch app in Swift

+This is a repository used in this tutorial video:

-This demo app shows how to display label, two images and a button on Apple Watch.
+This demo Apple Watch app that has a label, two images and a button.
+Tapping the button swaps the images.

 ### Images